servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 ### Guide for modification of theme variables in the source files

-You can pre-compile the `.scss` files and re-deploy them in the usual way.
+You can pre-compile the `.scss` source files and re-deploy them in the usual way as described above.

 The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss` The important variables for the theming are the following: